nicnosis/iu-courses/sp19/j363/index.md

  * When you are finished, `submit` your compressed folder on Canvas for `participation` points.

 #### Advanced Students
-If you have enough familiarity with HTML that [Homework One](assignments/hw1.html) is too easy, you might consider learning to use [Figma](https://www.figma.com/files/recent) doing the assignment with Figma instead.
+If you have enough familiarity with HTML that [Homework One](assignments/hw1.html) is too easy, you might consider learning to use [Figma](https://www.figma.com/files/recent) and doing the assignment with Figma instead.

 ### At Home
  * `read` the [syllabus](j363-syllabus.pdf)